This is a selection of people in history, who have played an important role in the creation and growth of democracy.

 J.S.
 Mill (1806-1873) John Stuart Mill was a leading liberal philosopher of the Nineteenth Century.
 He argued for universal suffrage (extending the vote to women and all classes of people) Mill also expounded the principle of liberty – which is an important principle of liberal democracy.
 His pamphlet The Subjection of Women (1861) was important for raising the issue of votes for women.

 Susan B. Anthony (1820-1906) Susan B Anthony was a leading campaigner against slavery and later campaigned for female emancipation and extending the vote to women.
-Amongst others, she was a key figure in extending the principles of American society to all members.
+Amongst others, she was a key figure in extending the democratic principles of American society to all members.

 Emmeline Pankhurst (1858 – 1928) A leading British suffragette, Pankhurst campaigned for women to be given the right to vote.
 She was frequently being sent to prison in the 1910s, due to her violent protests.
 Her actions were controversial but ensured the issue remained in the public consciousness.